We measure our performance against the key priorities and outcomes included in our corporate plan.

 Outcome 11 - Protecting our borough for future generations

-97.4% of household waste was diverted from landfill.
+97.7% of household waste was diverted from landfill in Q2.

-96% of traffic light signal faults were fixed within 24 hours.
+- 96% of traffic signal faults were fixed within 24 hours.

-90% of category one pot holes were repaired within 24 hours.
+- 98% of category 1 pot holes were repaired within 24 hours.

 Outcome 12 - Customers can contact us easily and use more services online